apache/beam/website/www/site/content/en/documentation/programming-guide.md

 PCollection of database table rows.*

-You can also build your own [composite transforms](#composite-transforms) that nest multiple sub-steps inside a single, larger transform.
+You can also build your own [composite transforms](#composite-transforms) that nest multiple transforms inside a single, larger transform.
 Composite transforms are particularly useful for building a reusable sequence of simple steps that get used in a lot of different places.